wikimedia/mediawiki-selenium/README.md

 The easiest way to install Ruby on Linux/Unix/Mac is [RVM](https://rvm.io/) and on Windows [RubyInstaller](http://rubyinstaller.org/).

-ALERT: On Windows you must use Ruby 1.9.3 for now because cucumber/gherkin library currently doesn't work with Ruby 2.x.x.
+ALERT: On Windows you must use Ruby 1.9.3 for now because Cucumber currently doesn't work with Ruby 2.

     cd /tests/browser
     gem update --system